MuhiburR/chess-game-python/README.md

 # Two-Player Chess Game

-A functional chess game built with Python and Pygame featuring a turn-based clock system and forfeit button.
+A functional chess game built with Python and Pygame featuring a turn-based clock system and a forfeit button.

+## About

+This project is based on the tutorial [Python/Pygame Chess Game Tutorial](https://www.youtube.com/watch?v=X-e0jk4I938) by LeMaster Tech.
+I extended the base game by implementing:
+- Turn-based clock system with individual player timers
+- Game timer showing total elapsed time
+- Enhanced forfeit functionality
+- Custom UI styling and layout

 ## Features
 - Two-player gameplay (same device only)